pranshu0604/orm/docs/faq.md

 # PRAN - Frequently Asked Questions

-> **Note**: This document addresses questions about the PRAN project, which is currently in early development.
-Some features mentioned are planned but not yet implemented.

-This document addresses common questions that developers might have when working with the PRAN (Public Reputation and Analysis Node) project.
+This document addresses common questions about the PRAN (Public Reputation and Analysis Node) project.

 ## General Questions